 We believe that these guidelines encourage excellent communication and understanding between homestay parents and their students.
-We also realize that difficulties and differences will be a part of this process and we are committed to supporting host families and international students with issues that may arise.
+We also realize that difficulties and differences will be a part of this process and we are committed to supporting homestay families and international students with issues that may arise.

-Becoming a Host Family at Nanaimo Christian School
+Becoming a homestay family at Nanaimo Christian School

-Becoming a host family in the Nanaimo Christian School International Program requires the following:
+Becoming a homestay family in the Nanaimo Christian School International Program requires the following:

-- living in a way that reflects a belief in the Triune God - completing the Homestay Application Form available from our Homestay Coordinator - receiving an initial home inspection by the Homestay Coordinator - submitting a current criminal record checks for all adults living in the home; the fees for this are to be paid by host family - Reference checks when required - mandatory attendance at the annual Orientation Meeting - bi-annual home visits or interviews by the NCS International staff
+- living in a way that reflects a belief in the Triune God - completing the Homestay Application Form available from our Homestay Coordinator - receiving an initial home inspection by the Homestay Coordinator- home must comply with BC Building Code bylaws - submitting a current criminal record checks for all adults living in the home; the fees for this are to be paid by homestay family - Reference checks when required - mandatory attendance at the annual Orientation Meeting - bi-annual home visits or interviews by the NCS International staff - Ensure that your home and auto insurance policy (\$3-5,000,000) adequately covers students residing in your home-some policies do not cover homestay students - Must have wifi -long term students only